 We're going to watch a short video now that shows active listening skills in action.

-The script of the video is shown below, so you can follow along if you like.
+The script of the video is shown below, so you can follow along.
 How does the staff member in the video practise the skill of active listening?

-Video script
+Video Script